winesapOS/winesapOS/README.md

 ![winesapOS_3_Desktop_Screenshot 720p](https://user-images.githubusercontent.com/10150374/157773891-3823ffb7-8ea9-4528-9988-563da174cd5a.jpg)

-winesapOS makes it easy to setup Linux and play games off an external drive.
+winesapOS makes it easy to setup Linux and play games off an internal or portable external drive.

 This project provides an opinionated installation of Linux.
-It can be used on a flash drive, SD card, HDD, SSD, or any other storage device.
-Both internal and external devices are supported.
+It can be used on a flash drive, SD card, HDD, SSD, NVMe, or any other storage device.
+Both internal and external devices are fully supported.
 The [release images](https://github.com/LukeShortCloud/winesapOS/releases) are based on SteamOS 3 and the KDE Plasma desktop environment to align with what Valve's [Steam Deck](https://store.steampowered.com/steamdeck/) uses.
 Software for various games launchers are pre-installed.
 Additional drivers are installed to support Macs with Intel processors.

 **TABLE OF CONTENTS**